Rural Long-Term Care Facilities

 In rural communities, Critical Access Hospitals (CAHs) play a vital role in providing long-term care services.

-In Provision of Long Term Care Services by Critical Access Hospitals: Are Things Changing?, March 2011, rural hospitals were studied to assess whether and how the provision of long-term care services by CAHs has changed and how their involvement with long-term care services compares with other hospitals.
+In the March 2011 policy brief Provision of Long Term Care Services by Critical Access Hospitals: Are Things Changing? rural hospitals were studied to assess whether and how the provision of long-term care services by CAHs has changed and how their involvement with long-term care services compares with other hospitals.
 The study showed that, as of 2008, CAHs were more likely than other rural hospitals to provide core long-term care services, although provision of long-term care services by all rural hospitals had declined in recent years, likely due to reimbursement changes.
 The publication states that in 2008, 42.4% of CAHs provided Skilled Nursing Facility care, 17.1% offered intermediate care, and 25.4% had a separate nursing home-type long-term care unit.

 What effect do assisted living facilities and nursing homes have on the local economy?

-Assisted living facilities and nursing homes not only serve patients and their families, but also help rural communities, where they can be a major source of jobs.
-These facilities and their employees contribute to the local economy through local spending for supplies and services.
-Visitors to the facilities make purchases in the community and also contribute to the local economy.
+Assisted living facilities and nursing homes not only serve patients and their families, but may also be one of the larger employers in some rural communities.
+These facilities and their employees contribute to the local economy through local spending for supplies and services, as do friends and relatives who visit facility residents.

 What types of workforce issues do rural long-term care facilities face?